openskies-sh/aircraftregistry/documents/registration-identity-authentication.md

 <img src="https://i.imgur.com/4rMHnJH.jpg" height="400">

 ## Roles
 Below are roles listed as they are developed in the registry.
-In addition, a link to the entites
+In the coming weeks, more roles will be developed as per individual and professional roles in the different organizations mentioned in the [Interested Parties](https://github.com/openskies-sh/aircraftregistry/blob/master/documents/registration-identity-authentication.md) section.

 | Name | Applicable Party | Description |
 | --- | --- | --- |